amir-noohian/dynamics-estimation/README.md

 ## 📌 Notes

-- Gravity compensation is explicitly handled and removed during processing.
+- Gravity compensation can be either included or excluded during the parameter estimation process.
+You can understand which folder includes or excludes gravity from the name, e.g., "..._nogravity."
 - Estimation uses SVD-based least-squares for numerical stability.
 - The regressor is designed for a 2-DOF WAM robot but can be extended to higher DOFs.
 - Outputs include: